 As the final lesson in this curriculum, students are encouraged to feel hopeful and enthusiastic about their future.
 The first half of the curriculum focused on honoring emotions and learning to express them in healthy ways.
 The second half of the curriculum offered students various methods that they can draw on to feel a greater sense of satisfaction and confidence in their emotional well-being.
 Now, as a concluding lesson, students consider the mark they want to make on the world.
-The writer Daniel Pink invited people to use this question to guide the envisioning process: What’s your sentence?
+Using a story from Mahatma Gandhi, students are invited to answer the question: What’s your message?

 · Develop a hopeful vision for the future.

-Prior to teaching the lesson, watch the guest artist video and create your own sentence to share with your students.
+Prior to teaching the lesson, watch the guest artist video and create your own message to share with your students.

 Display the ‘welcome slide’ from the Lesson 14 PowerPoint as you begin.

 As discussed in the teacher training, remember to make the suggested language below authentic to yourself and meaningful for your students.

 Students are encouraged to feel hopeful and excited about their lives.
 A method is shared in order to help students think about their core values and ground their future in a sense of meaning and purpose.
 At the start of the lesson, offer students a wider perspective on the curriculum as a whole, emphasizing the key ideas of expressing emotions when they arise, while also drawing on methods that offer support and add to their sense of well-being.
 Lead students in a short experiment by asking them to zoom ahead 30 years in the future to envision the contribution that a future version of themselves has made in the world.
 Play a short video from Kevin Love who describes the contribution he hopes to make in his life.